naor94/Polynom/README.md

 *cont_function

-Prerequisites:
+# Prerequisites:
 Installation a workspace that works with java is needed.

-Running the tests:
+# Running the tests:
 A test file is attached to the project.
 You just need to run it.

-Built With:
+# Built With:

 Eclipse

-Authors:
+# Authors:
 Naor Eliav and michael garusi

-Acknowledgments:
+# Acknowledgments:
 In the project I used Wikipedia to write a number of functuations in the class.
 I checked what is "Reimann integral" to write the "area" function.
+I used library called "garl".